PhD Student in English Literature

 Supervisors: Prof Heidi Thomson & AProf Nikki Hessell

 Sraddha Venkataraman completed her BA(Hons.) and MA at Durham University, England, before teaching high school English literature and language in Bangalore, India.
-She is also interested in Bigger-6 Romantics, Romantic influences on Indian writing, representations of beauty in 21st century fiction, and the sonnet form.
-In her spare time, Sraddha enjoys baking, photography, and exploring Wellington's beaches, mountains, and cafes.
+In her spare time, she enjoys baking, photography, and exploring Wellington's beaches, mountains, and cafes.